Upabjojr/sympy/docs/modules/vector/coordsys.rst

 =============================

-We will now look at how we can initialize new coordinate systems in :mod:`diofant.vector`, positioned and oriented in user-defined ways with respect to already-existing systems.
+We will now look at how we can initialize new coordinate systems in :mod:`sympy.vector`, positioned and oriented in user-defined ways with respect to already-existing systems.

 Locating new systems